The Love Hypothesis: Reception

 The Love Hypothesis is a New York Times best seller.
 The book received a starred review from Library Journal and positive reviews from Entertainment Weekly, Shelf Awareness, and Publishers Weekly.
 Kirkus Reviews provided a mixed review.
 In 2021, the book was a finalist in the Goodreads Choice Awards for Romance, coming in second place behind People We Meet on Vacation with 683 fewer votes out of 435,858 votes total.

 Film adaptation

-In October 2022, it was announced that a film adaptation of the novel is in development from Bisous Pictures.
+In October 2022, it was announced that a film adaptation of the novel was in development from Bisous Pictures.
 In July 2025, it was announced that Lili Reinhart and Tom Bateman had been cast in the film.
 Bateman is the real-life husband of Daisy Ridley, the inspiration for the lead female character in the book, but will play the character inspired by, and named for Ridley's co-star in the Star Wars films, Adam Driver.
 In August 2025, it was announced that Rachel Marsh was cast as Anh Pham, Jaboukie Young-White was cast as Malcolm, Nicholas Duvernay was cast as Jeremy Langley, and Arty Froushan was cast as Tom Benton.
-The film will be directed by Claire Scanlon and the script will be written by Sarah Rothschild.
+The film was directed by Claire Scanlon and the script was written by Sarah Rothschild.